 Long-term care need may be instantaneous, examples are, after a car accident, a heart attack or stroke.
 However, the care need increases gradually, as individuals age and become more frail or as disability or an illness worsens.

-Although there are advanced studies, It is difficult to predict who will need long-term care and the duration of long-term care needs, there are several factors that increase the risk of the need for long-term care
+Although there are advanced studies, It is difficult to predict who will need long-term care and the duration of care needs, there are several factors that increase the risk of the need for long-term care

 - As individuals age, they become more frail